 Margarete Buber-Neumann

 Buber-Neumann, {{circa|1930}} Margarete Buber-Neumann (née Thüring; 21 October 1901 – 6 November 1989) was a German writer.
-As a senior Communist Party of Germany member and Gulag survivor, which turned her into a staunch anti-communist, she wrote the famous memoir ''Under Two Dictators''.
-It begins with her arrest in Moscow during Joseph Stalin's Great Purge, followed by her imprisonment as a political prisoner in both the Soviet Gulag and the Nazi concentration camp system, after being handed over by the NKVD to the Gestapo during World War II.
-She was also known for having testified in the so-called "trial of the century" about the Kravchenko Affair in France.
-In 1980, Buber-Neumann was awarded the Great Cross of Merit of the Federal Republic of Germany.
-Provided by Wikipedia
+As a senior Communist Party of Germany member and Gulag survivor, she was turned into a staunch anti-communist.
+She wrote the famous memoir ''Under Two Dictators'', which begins with her arrest in Moscow during Joseph Stalin's Great Purge, followed by her imprisonment as a political prisoner in both the Soviet Gulag and the Nazi concentration camp system, after she was handed over by the NKVD to the Gestapo during World War II.

 1